outsinre/outsinre.github.com/_posts/2015-03-05-python-virtualenv.md

     Later on, when re-creating a new *virtualenv*, just use `pip install -r requirements.txt` to install the same set of packages.
 This can help ensure consistency across installations, across deployments, and across developers.

     Attention: if you used `--system-site-packages` argument, `pip freeze` and `pip freeze` will include your system global site-packages.
 But don't worry, `pip` won't pull in those packages into *virtualenv*.
-6. Lastly, remember to exclude the virtual environment folder from source control by adding it to the ignore list.
+6. Lastly, remember to exclude the virtual environment folder *venv-test* from source control by adding it to the ignore list.
-7. Deactivate to get out of *virtualenv*.
+7. Deactivate

     ```bash
     $ deactivate